browserstate/history.js/README.md

 	(function(window,undefined){

+		// Prepare
-		var History = window.History; // Note: We are using a capital H instead of a lower h
+		var History = window.History; // Note: We are using a capital H instead of a lower h if ( !History.enabled ) {
+			return false; // History.js is disabled for this browser.
+This is because we can optionally choose to support HTML4 browsers or not.
+		}

+		// Bind to StateChange Event
 		History.Adapter.bind(window,'statechange',function(){ // Note: We are using statechange instead of popstate var State = History.getState(); // Note: We are using History.getState() instead of event.state
 			History.log(State.data, State.title, State.url);
 		});

+		// Change our States
 		History.pushState({state:1}, "State 1", "?state=1"); // logs {state:1}, "State 1", "?state=1"
 		History.pushState({state:2}, "State 2", "?state=2"); // logs {state:2}, "State 2", "?state=2"
 		History.replaceState({state:3}, "State 3", "?state=3"); // logs {state:3}, "State 3", "?state=3"